Speaker Profile

 Biography

 Dr. Mary Brunkow is a recipient of the 2025 Nobel Prize in Physiology or Medicine, along with Drs.
 Fred Ramsdell and Shimon Sakaguchi, for groundbreaking discoveries in peripheral immune tolerance, including the identification of the FOXP3 gene and regulatory T cells.
-In 1994 she joined Darwin Molecular Corporation, a pioneering gene-discovery biotechnology start-up in Bothell, WA.
-Brunkow remained at the company through successive transitions (Chiroscience Group PLC, 1996; Celltech Group PLC, 1999) until the Bothell sites closure in early 2004, contributing to landmark discoveries that advanced molecular immunology and paved the way for her later Nobel-recognized work.
-Since 2009, Brunkow has worked as Senior Program Manager in the Hood Lab at Institute for Systems Biology (ISB), where she coordinates complex, multi-disciplinary projects that integrate human genetics, multi-omic profiling, and computational biology to uncover molecular mechanisms underlying wellness and disease.
+This work was done in the late 1990’s while she was at Darwin Molecular Corp., a pioneering gene-discovery biotech start-up in Bothell, WA (acquired by Chiroscience Group PLC, 1996; Celltech Group PLC, 1999), which closed in early 2004.
+Since 2009, as a Senior Program Manager in the Hood Lab at Institute for Systems Biology (ISB), and more recently at Phenome Health in Seattle, Brunkow has coordinated complex, multi-disciplinary projects that integrate human genetics, multi-omic profiling, and computational biology to uncover molecular mechanisms underlying wellness and disease.
+She is now also recognized as ISB’s Distinguished Investigator.

 Session Abstract – PMWC 2026 Silicon Valley